Neirth/NeuralAnalytics/README.md

 This project develops a system for real-time analysis of electroencephalographic signals using deep learning techniques, using the BrainBit device to capture occipital and temporal lobe data; LSTM models are used to detect specific patterns and guarantee a response within temporal constraints.

+> [!NOTE]
+> **Convolutional Filters Update**: The deep learning model architecture has been updated to add convolutional layers before the LSTM layers.
+This change aims to improve feature extraction without the strictly dependency of hardware prefiltering.

 ## Key Features

 - Acquisition of EEG signals using the BrainBit device.